lovelyqian/NTIRE2025_CDFSOD/README.md

 or take it as a reference based on your original environments.

 ## The Validation datasets
-We take COCO as source data and ArTaxOr, Clipart1k and DeepFish as validation datasets.
+We take COCO as source data and ArTaxOr, Clipart1k, and DeepFish as validation datasets.

 The target datasets could be easily downloaded in the following links:
 - [Dataset and Weights Link from Google Drive](https://drive.google.com/drive/folders/16SDv_V7RDjTKDk8uodL2ubyubYTMdd5q?usp=drive_link)

-After downloaded all the necessary validation datasets, make sure they are organized as follows:
+After downloading all the necessary validation datasets, make sure they are organized as follows:
 ```bash
 |NTIRE2025_CDFSOD/datasets/
 |--clipart1k/